 Perhaps you’ve been successful when auctioning off personal belongings on eBay, or selling a limited run of branded promotional merchandise.
 This might have you thinking about opening your own full-fledged eCommerce website.

-The good news is that you can launch your shop quickly using WordPress.com.
+The good news is that you can launch an eCommerce website quickly using WordPress.com.
 To better understand site hosting, web design, and how to display your products and accept payments for them, here’s your quick start guide for setting up a WordPress.com shop.

 There’s a lot to learn about starting a website — let alone an eCommerce website — which is why so many would-be business owners get frustrated.
 Finding the right place to start can be confusing, so it’s important to find a user-friendly hosting platform.